Our Lady of Guidance: History

-On 19 May 1571, the local sovereigns Raja Sulayman III and Raja Matanda, tributaries to Imperial China and blood cousins to the Sultans of Brunei, ceded the fortified city-state of Maynila as well as Tondo to the Spanish Empire, with Miguel López de Legazpi, who had arrived from Mexico, consecrating the city to both Saint Pudentiana and Our Lady of Guidance.
+On 19 May 1571, the local sovereigns Raja Sulayman III and Raja Matanda, tributaries of the Ming dynasty and blood cousins to the Sultans of Brunei, ceded the fortified city-state of Maynila as well as Tondo to the Spanish Empire, with Miguel López de Legazpi, who had arrived from Mexico, consecrating the city to both Saint Pudentiana and Our Lady of Guidance.
 In 1578, Philip II of Spain issued a royal decree invoking Our Lady of Guidance to be "sworn patroness" of Manila.
 The statue was first enshrined in Manila Cathedral inside the citadel of Intramuros until 1606, when the first shrine compound was built on the current site.
 Called La Hermita ("the Hermitage") because of a Mexican hermit who lived in the area, the shrine was originally made of bamboo, nipa, and molave wood.
 It was later rebuilt in stone but suffered damaged in an earthquake in 1810.
-The icon was first revered under the title of the Immaculate Conception, however, the Spanish explorers who first discovered her, together with the native Filipinos who witnessed their wishes and supplications granted before the icon, considered her as their mutual guide.
-When the image was later moved to Ermita shrine from Intramuros, the tower of the Ermita shrine emitted light at night or during storms.
+The icon was first revered under the title of the Immaculate Conception, however, the Spanish explorers who first discovered her, together with the native Filipinos who witnessed their wishes and supplications granted before the icon, considered her q common guide.
+When the image was later moved to La Hermita from Intramuros, the tower of the shrine emitted light at night or during storms.
 This light guided traveling ships and sailors in the darkness, and people named the icon "Our Lady of Guidance".

-The Spanish employed a strategic syncretism of the Pre-islamic Hinduised Tagalog religion with the incipient Hispano-Mesoamerican Catholicism introduced by them.
-They did this via elevating Manila's Pre-islamic cultural layer, in which, Our Lady of Guidance was a part of, as a concerted effort to discredit the recent Islamization of Manila to whom, their progressing Syncretistic Hispanization, was a reaction against.
-The Spanish had motives to make Our Lady of Guidance as a local Philippine Palladium formed as a reaction to Islam, as they also fought against Islam in Spain during the Reconquista and of which, they consider the Spanish expansion from Iberia, to Latin America, to the Philippines a continuation of their war against Islam in Europe to Islam found in Asia.
+The Spanish employed a strategic syncretism of the pre-Islamic, Indianised Tagalog religion with the incipient Hispano-Mesoamerican Catholicism introduced by them.
+They did this via elevating Manila's pre-Islamic cultural layer, in which, Our Lady of Guidance was a part of, as a concerted effort to discredit the recent Islamisation of Manila to whom, their progressing Syncretistic Hispanization, was a reaction.
+The Spanish had motives to make Our Lady of Guidance as a local Philippine palladium as a reaction to Islam, as they also fought against Islam in Spain during the Reconquista and of which, they consider the Spanish expansion from Iberia, to Latin America, to the Philippines a continuation of their war against Islam in Europe to Islam in Asia.

-In 1897, a novena booklet titled Novena o Pagsisiam sa Nuestra Señora de Guia ("Novena to Our Lady of Guidance") was published by the Pontifical and Royal University of Santo Tomas in Manila.
+In 1897, a booklet titled Novena o Pagsisiam sa Nuestra Señora de Guía ("Novena to Our Lady of Guidance") was published by the Pontifical and Royal University of Santo Tomas in Manila.
 The text recounts the image's origin story, where natives found it sitting on a trunk, and built a roof above it, and the surrounding pandan plants.
 The text goes on to condemn them for their polytheism, and mentions murder.
-The image initially had a feast day on 18 December, but the date was transferred to 19 May when a rainstorm struck Manila Cathedral in February 1771.
-It returned to its original feast date in 2023.
+The image initially had a feast day on 18 December (coinciding with the Feast of the Expectation of the Blessed Virgin Mary), but the date was transferred to 19 May when a rainstorm struck Manila Cathedral in February 1771.
+The original feast day was restored in 2023.